dharkness/sudoku/README.md

   - refactor
     - rename State (solved cells and candidates) to Board, Positions
     - rename Board (if State becomes Board) to Sudoku, Layout, Game
+    - replace Point with Cell in usePlayPuzzleActions hook and UI

 - Play
   - UI